 In essence, this project documents the scientific research of a group of Norwegian scientists who have taken it upon themselves to battle some of the bad science that has taken place in WADA-accredited laboratories involving the use of EPO, a blood booster that improves athletic performance.
 For their labour, they have received no payment and have been largely ignored by the doping community.
 We hope that this project will give them exposure and force a debate about these cases that have been swept under the rug, and ruined several promising athletic careers in the process.

-Their work dates back to the 2010 case of Erik Tysse, but first we will look at the most recent case of Vojtěch Sommer, as he has an upcoming hearing with the Czech Olympic Arbitration Committee to determine his future.
+The work of the Norwegians dates back to the 2010 case of Erik Tysse, but first we will look at the most recent case of Vojtěch Sommer, as he has an upcoming hearing with the Czech Olympic Arbitration Committee to determine his future.
+[Update: the case against Sommer was dropped by the Olympic Committee and he is now free to compete.
+Congrats Vojtěch!]
 Vojtěch has protested his innocence from the beginning, and has been very open about the process making all documents available at his website. (it’s in Czech, but google translate does adequately).

 This video is superficial, but serves as a good introduction: